benogle/fuelie/README.md

         // Parse values as this by default. float is recommended "defaultType": "float",

-        // (optional) Setup specific columns for correct display in the sidebar "columns": {
+        // (optional) Set up specific columns for correct display in the sidebar "columns": {
           "Engine Speed": {
             "type": "integer"